Locality-Attending Vision Transformer¶

 Limitations & Future Work¶

-- Validation is limited to natural images; applicability to domains such as medical imaging and remote sensing remains unexplored.
+- Validation was restricted to natural images; applicability to medical or satellite imagery is unexplored.

 Rating¶